Noratrieb/blog/content/posts/box-is-a-unique-type.md

 There are also other reasons why the box behaviour is not desirable.
 Even people who know about the behaviour of box will want to write code that goes directly against this behaviour at some point.
 But usually, fixing it is pretty simple: Storing a raw pointer (or `NonNull<T>`) instead of a box, and using the constructor and drop to allocate and deallocate the backing box.
-This is fairly inconvenient, but totally acceptable.
+This is fairly inconvenient but totally acceptable.
 There are bigger problems though.
 There are crates like `owning_ref` that want to expose a generic interface over any type.
-Users like to choose box, and sometimes _have_ to chose box because of other box-exclusive features it offers.
+Users like to choose box, and sometimes _have_ to choose box because of other box-exclusive features it offers.
 Even worse is `string_cache`, which is extremely hard to fix.

 Then last but not least, there's the opinionated fact that `Box<T>` shall be implementable entirely in user code.
 While we are